BetterAlin/ihub-logos/README.md

 # Inquiry Hub Secondary School Logos

-## _This repository may be out of date regarding which assets are availible; please add reuests as issues in Github_
+### _This repository may be out of date regarding which assets are availible; please add requests as issues in Github_

 Here's a quick preview: